contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 #### 18.7.1.1 Children Who Are Members of Record

-The bishop holds the priesthood keys for baptizing 8-year-old children who are members of record in a ward.
+The bishop holds the priesthood keys for baptizing 8-year-old members of record in a ward.
 These children should be baptized and confirmed on or as soon after their 8th birthday as is reasonable (see [Doctrine and Covenants 68:27]).
 These are children for whom Church membership records already exist (see [33.6.2]).
 When they reach age 8, the bishop makes sure they have every opportunity to accept the gospel and be baptized and confirmed.

+For information about baptizing and confirming a person who has an intellectual disability, see [38.2.1.8] and [38.2.3.5].

 The bishop or an assigned counselor conducts interviews for the baptism and confirmation of:

 * Children age 8 who are members of record.
 * Children age 8 who are not members of record but have at least one parent or guardian who is a member.
+* Members of record ages 9 and older whose baptism was delayed due to intellectual disabilities.

 Instructions for interviews are provided in [38.2.3.3].
 For information about filling out the Baptism and Confirmation Record, see [18.8.3].